kaby76/Trash/readme.md

 # Trash

-**Trash** is a toolkit for grammars.
-While there are [dozens of parser generators](https://en.wikipedia.org/wiki/Comparison_of_parser_generators), there are few--if any--static semantics compilers for the grammars of those parser generators.
+**Trash** is a toolkit for analyzing and editing grammars.
+While there are [dozens of parser generators](https://en.wikipedia.org/wiki/Comparison_of_parser_generators), there are few, if any, static semantics compilers for grammars.
 In my opinion, grammars are just like code: they require debugging, extension, porting, and conversion to work with new parser generators.
+It's been 50 years since Yacc was first developed, but we are still typing in grammars from books, still informally specifying programming languages, still hand-writing parsers (insisting that a hand-written parser is faster and better than a generated one--even if from a hand-tweaked template!), modifying the hand-written parser even before defining what the syntax is supposed to be, and still...still using Yacc!

 Trash is a collection of command-line tools to support the analysis and editing of grammars, specifically for Antlr4.
 The toolkit can generate a parser for an Antlr4 grammar